Pontsticill railway station: Great Western Railway

 The B&MR became part of the Great Western Railway during the Grouping of 1923.
 The GWR became the operator of Pontsticill Junction, maintaining services on all lines.
 The station passed into British Railways ownership with the nationalisation of the railways.
 The station closed on 31 December 1962.
 Freight services continued through the station until 1964.

 Brecon Mountain Railway

-Planning for the proposed Brecon Mountain Railway had commenced less than ten years after the closure of Pontsticill Junction, and construction work started in 1978, followed by the grant of a Light Railway Order in 1980.
+Planning for the proposed Brecon Mountain Railway had commenced less than ten years after the closure of Pontsticill Junction, and construction work started in 1978, followed by the grant of the Brecon Mountain Railway (Light Railway) Order 1980 (SI 1980/671).
 Track laying between Pant and Pontsticill took place from 1979 to 1980.

 At Pontsticill the signal box was derelict, and the station house had been in temporary use as a sheep shelter.
 Both buildings were renovated.
 The original waiting room was converted into an engineers' workshop, and a rolling stock storage shed was built.
 Seven bridges were repaired or replaced between Pant and Pontsticill.

 Pontsticill station re-opened to passengers in June 1980.
 Pontsticill was the terminus of the re-opened line from 1980 to 1994; from 1995 the line was further re-opened northwards.